openmrs/openmrs-contrib-itsmresources/bamboo-agents-puppet/README.md

 ## Tech considerations

-While this runs in puppet 4, it's a migration from a puppet 3 tree, so we are not using the default folders for puppet code.
+While this runs in new puppet agents, it's a migration from a puppet 3 tree, so we are not using the default folders for puppet code.

 It's not using puppet environments (it's not necessary in our case), we only use environments for hiera (puppet 3 style).
 So I decided to use a different puppet fact for that.